evasabeeh/Food-Ordering-System/README.md

 ## Features

 1. Full-stack Web app (Client, Admin and Middleware)
-2. User Authentication and Authorization
+2. User Authentication and Authorization with JWT
-3. Database setup
+3. Database setup using MongoDB

-## Insights

-Insights will be added soon.
+4. Cart management
+5. Image upload using Multer
+6. Deployed and managed via Render